CMSgov/bcda-static-site/sandbox/user_guide.md

 <img class="ug-img" src="/assets/img/since_1.svg" alt="" />

 First, click “Try it Out” in the Swagger section for `_since`.
 Then, enter your desired date into the dialog box labeled "`_since` (Optional)".
 Dates and times submitted in `_since` must adhere to a specific format for the server to understand.
-That format is the FHIR _dateTime_ format (`YYYY-MM-DDThh:mm:ss+zz:zz`).
-Notice that, if you need to include a time, a timezone must also be specified (`+zz:zz`).
+That format is the FHIR _instant_ format (`YYYY-MM-DDThh:mm:ss.sss+zz:zz`).

 <img class="ug-img" src="/assets/img/since_2.svg" alt="" />